Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Conclusions

 \section{Conclusions}

+Our experiments and analysis demonstrate that NQG and T5 offer different strengths.
+NQG generally has higher precision for out-of-distribution examples, but is limited by the syntactic constraints of the grammar formalism and by requiring exact lexical overlap with induced rules in order to provide a derivation at inference time.
+T5's coverage is not limited by such constraints, but precision can be significantly lower for out-of-distribution examples.
+With NQG-T5, we offer a simple combination of these strengths.
+While accuracy is still limited for out-of-distribution examples where NQG lacks coverage, we believe it sets a strong and simple baseline for future work.

-Our proposed approach, \qgxt, improves performance across several evaluations of out-of-distribution compositional generalization while also being competitive with the state-of-the-art on standard evaluations.
-While we found that the grammar-based component of \qgxt is capable of high precision even in out-of-distribution settings, it also has low coverage for some tasks, especially those with complex syntax such as \textsc{Spider}.
-Expanding the coverage of such an approach while maintaining high precision is an important future direction.
-More broadly, our work highlights that evaluating on a diverse set of benchmarks is important and that handling both out-of-distribution compositional generalization and natural language variation remains an open challenge for semantic parsing.
+More broadly, our work highlights that evaluating on a diverse set of benchmarks is important, and that handling both out-of-distribution compositional generalization and natural language variation remains an open challenge for semantic parsing.